-Another chance for you to test your North East knowledge with our latest quiz focusing on North East England.
+Another chance for you to test your North East knowledge with our latest quiz focusing on the History of North East England.

 1. Which Northumberland town, named from the valley in which it is situated, is famed for its pagan-style tar barrel ceremony that takes place here every New Year’s Eve?